CAN/HSO 40001:2019 (E) Allied Health Educational Program Standard – Public Review

 There is one main question in the public review document.
 We are not asking questions about every requirement or criteria, but we do welcome your comments on any or all aspects of the standard.
 When answering the questions, please keep in mind that the standard may one day apply globally.
 The standard scope is currently national.

 Our public review is open for 60 days.
 We would appreciate your feedback on the proposed changes.
-The public review is open until midnight on August 9, 2019.
+The public review is open and has been extended until midnight on August 22, 2019.

 Please respond by reviewing the draft standard and providing your feedback in the questionnaire that follows.